Easy to make, wonderful sound. If you decide to make them, you can choose whether to keep it simple or take a more sophisticated approach.

 That’s it.
 Once mounted, the gong is done.
 And you’ll find that while a single gong is nice, a set of gongs tuned to several different is that much more delightful still.

-Following this essay I’ll be posting one which describes a more sophisticated approach to the tuning of disk gongs, taking into account the relationships between the overtones which affect the tone quality in subtle but profound ways.
-If that interests you, stay tuned.
+The follow-up to this essay has been posted here.
+It describes a more sophisticated approach to the tuning of disk gongs, taking into account the relationships between the overtones which affect the tone quality in subtle but important ways.